nayliv/selenium-web-automation/README.md

 | Git | Version control |
 | GitHub | Source code repository |

-Additional tools and libraries may be added as the framework evolves.
+Additional tools and libraries may be introduced as the framework evolves.

 ---